fzao/pLACaudio/README.md

 pLACaudio uses ffMPEG (A complete, cross-platform solution to record, convert and stream audio and video). ffMPEG is a free software and is distributed under the terms of the GNU General Public License v3 see https://www.ffmpeg.org/ for more information).

-Three settings of the output quality audio are possible (bit rate values).
+Three settings of the output quality audio are possible (corresponding to different bit rate values for lossy files or compression factors for lossless files).

 <p align="center">
   <img src="./img/Windows_win10.png" width="200"/>